samarth1011/logistic_crawler/README.md

 - [Gnosis Freight](https://www.gnosisfreight.com)

 All crawlers run in **parallel** via **AWS Lambda** using a `ThreadPoolExecutor`, and data is uploaded to **Amazon S3**.
 Error handling includes logging and **email notifications via SES**.
+We have are triggering this lmbda function on every 24 hours via AWS EventBridge Scheduler.

 ---